 - (1) As of January 30, 2013, any person who was not able to receive a routine vaccination during his/her period of eligibility due to an illness or condition requiring long-term medical treatment may instead receive free vaccinations during the two-year period following the day s/he became able to receive vaccinations again.
 For detailed information on procedures and other such information, consult with your local ward office's Health Promotion Section.
 If the person has surpassed the eligible age to receive a vaccination, that person may be eligible to receive public funds to cover the cost of vaccination.
 To check eligibility, please consult promptly with your local ward office's Health Promotion Section (refer to p.
-25) in order to receive vaccination at the earliest possible date. - (2) The vaccine for human papillomavirus infections is still being offered as a routine vaccination.
-However, it is not included because we are refraining from actively promoting it per recommendations from the Ministry of Health, Labour and Welfare.
-For details, refer to "Vaccinations for Cervical Cancer" on the Yokohama City homepage. (https://www.city.yokohama.lg.jp/kurashi/kenko-iryo/yobosesshu/yobosesshu/hpv.html) - (3) If you lose your Maternal and Child Health Handbook after your child has enrolled in junior high school, a new handbook will not be reissued.
+30) in order to receive vaccination at the earliest possible date. - (2) If you lose your Maternal and Child Health Handbook after your child has enrolled in junior high school, a new handbook will not be reissued.
 If you do not have your handbook when visiting a medical institution that performs vaccinations, please provide an oral explanation of your child's vaccination history and consult with staff prior to receipt of vaccination.

-Overview of Routine Vaccinations
+♦ Overview of Routine Vaccinations